micmejia/bible-dump/AMPC/Revelation/Rev 5.md

-Then one of the elders [[^b]of the heavenly Sanhedrin] said to me, Stop weeping!
+Then one of the elders [of the heavenly Sanhedrin] said to me, Stop weeping!
 See, the Lion of the tribe of Judah, the Root (Source) of David, has won (has overcome and conquered)!
 He can open the scroll and break its seven seals!